hl7-be/capabilities/README.md

-Empty IG
+Capabilities
 ---
-This is an empty IG
+This is the IG for the capabilities server.
 <br> </br>
 ###
 ### Publication